 Finally, have you considered taking out travel insurance before starting your drive?
 World Nomads offers flexible and simple travel insurance policies with coverage for more than 150 activities that you can buy or extend while on the road.

 Oxford University is the second oldest in the world and several movies have been filmed there such as the Harry Potter films.

 Christ Church College is one of the most famous colleges in Oxford and also the most popular Harry Potter film location.
 The Christ Church great hall is the filming location for the Hogwarts dining hall.
 You will also notice that the Bodley Staircase that leads to the Great Hall is another film location when Harry first arrives at Hogwarts.
 You can visit all these locations and more on this Harry Potter Film Locations Tour!

 It’s also worth visiting the Christ Church picture gallery museum as it is one of the best museums in Oxford.

-One of the best places to visit which is located between Edinburgh and London is a charming place called The Cotswolds.
+One of the best places to visit is a charming area called the Cotswolds.
 The Cotswolds are located in the southwestern part of England.
 It is an area that is characteristically known for its hills, meadows and its stunning nature.